practicaldsc/fa24/index.md

 **What specific topics from linear algebra will the course use?**

 In addition to matrix-vector multiplication, we will expect students to be familiar with the ideas of linear independence, spans, projections, and orthogonality.
 We will review these ideas when necessary, but it will help to have seen them already.
-We will provide links to linear algebra review material.
+As mentioned above, we will provide links to linear algebra review material closer to the start of the semester.

 ---